dinoboards/dinoboards.github.io/2mb-linear-sram.md

 * eZ80 Module
 * An RCBus compatible 80 way backplane
-* Appropriate Software to use the linear memory space.
+* Software to use the linear memory space.
 * You still need a 16 bit memory module (such as the 512K RAM/ROM RC2014 compatible modules)*

 \* It is technically possible to develop your own firmware and create your own BIOS/application systems that use this module, allowing you to create a bootable system that does not require a 16-bit memory module.